harness/developer-hub/docs/first-gen/firstgen-platform/account/manage-connectors/add-github-repo.md

 Select **HTTPS** or **SSH** for the connection.
 You will need to provide the protocol-relevant URL in **URL**.
 If you use Two-Factor Authentication for your Git repo, connect over **HTTPS** or **SSH**.

 **SSH** requires an SSH key in PEM format.
 OpenSSH keys are not supported.
-In Harness, SSH keys are stored as [Harness Encrypted File secrets](../../../Secrets/3-add-file-secrets.md).
+In Harness, SSH keys are stored in a [Secrets Manager](/docs/category/secrets-management-firstgen).

 :::tip